 As a team, professors Davis and Wilson founded the American Studies program and have taught jointly a series of inter-disciplinary courses that included Tocqueville's America, Frontier in American Culture, The Great River, and Jefferson and Lincoln.
 A joint research project that occupied them for nine years was published in 1998 as Herndon's Informants: Letters, Interviews, and Statements about Abraham Lincoln, which was hailed in the New York Review of Books as "a monumental achievement of scholarship."
-(Herndon's Informants is now available online through University of Illinois Press.)
 In a collaborative project with the Library of Congress, they served as supervising editors for the transcription and annotation of the Abraham Lincoln Papers on the Library's website.
 In 2006, Davis and Wilson initiated the Knox College Lincoln Studies Center Publication Series with Herndon's Lincoln, a new edition of William H. Herndon's classic biography of his law partner authored jointly with Jesse W. Weik.
 That volume was followed in 2008 by The Lincoln-Douglas Debates: The Lincoln Studies Center Edition, Davis and Wilson's entirely new treatment of the memorable confrontation between Lincoln and Stephen A. Douglas.
 Their current project is an edition of William H. Herndon's own writings about Abraham Lincoln, which will stand as a companion to Herndon's Informants as a source of information on the pre-presidential Lincoln.
 In 2009, in recognition of their scholarly work on Lincoln, Davis and Wilson were named laureates of the Order of Lincoln, the highest honor conferred by the state of Illinois.

 complete independent study, research, or creative projects